-Additionally, the bill stipulates that the department must submit a report every odd-numbered year, starting December 1, 2027, summarizing its efforts in establishing reciprocity agreements, detailing the extent to which Texas's licensing requirements exceed those of other states, and recommending any legislative actions needed to enhance these agreements.
-The rules required for implementation must be adopted by January 1, 2026.
+Additionally, the bill stipulates that the department must submit a report every odd-numbered year summarizing its efforts in establishing reciprocity agreements, detailing the extent to which Texas's licensing requirements exceed those of other states, and recommending any necessary legislative actions to enhance the number of agreements.
+The initial report is due by December 1, 2027, and the rules for implementing these provisions must be adopted by January 1, 2026.
 The act will take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.

 Statutes affected: